 Participants were recruited using a voluntary method of sampling.
-Information regarding the research, inviting people to participate was distributed through RLSSWA membership databases, social media sites including Facebook and website, as well as through the swimming and water safety programs at Balga Leisure park.
-Whilst individuals were self-selected to take part in the study, they were initially screened against eligibility requirements prior to inclusion;
+Information regarding the research and inviting people to participate was distributed through RLSSWA membership databases, social media sites including Facebook and website, as well as through the swimming and water safety programs at public swimming pools in the Perth metropolitan area.
+Whilst individuals self-selected to take part in the study, they were initially screened against eligibility requirements prior to inclusion;

-- The participating child must be either currently or previously enrolled in a RLSSWA endorsed Swim and Survive program - Both child and parent must be fluent in English - The participating child must be aged between 2 12 years of age
+- The participating child must be either currently or previously enrolled in a RLSSWA endorsed Swim and Survive program, - Both child and parent must be fluent in English and - The participating child must be aged between 2 12 years of age.